paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

     (ii) a description of the land acquisition to be carried out under the agreement in exchange for the conveyance of the property; and

-    (iii) the amount of any payment to be made under subsection (b) or under section 2684a(d) 1 of this title to equalize the fair market values of the property to be conveyed and the land acquisition to be carried out under the agreement in exchange for the conveyance of the property; and
+    (iii) the amount of any payment to be made under subsection (b) or under section 2684a(d) 11 See References in Text note below. of this title to equalize the fair market values of the property to be conveyed and the land acquisition to be carried out under the agreement in exchange for the conveyance of the property; and

   (B) the waiting period applicable to that notice under paragraph (3) expires.